TN NAFTA Visa

 Here at the Florida Immigration Law Counsel, we have helped many individuals realize their goals of working in the United States.
 If you’re a Mexican or Canadian citizen, we may be able to help you.

-What You Should Know About the TN NAFTA Visa
+What You Should Know About the TN North American Free Trade Agreement Visa

 In addition to being citizens of Mexico or Canada, applicants also need to have a career in one of the NFTA professions.
 They can be an accountant, architect, economist, forester, librarian, zoologist, and many other professions.
 Furthermore, there needs to be proof that the U.S. is in need of such a professional.
 They need to already have a part-time or full-time position lined up with an American employer.
 While on this visa, the individual has no option for self-employment.